Byron De La Beckwith

-Byron De La Beckwith Jr. (November 9, 1920 – January 21, 2001) was an American murderer, a white supremacist and a member of the Ku Klux Klan from Greenwood, Mississippi.
-He murdered the civil rights leader Medgar Evers on June 12, 1963.
-Two trials in 1964 on that charge, with all-white Mississippi juries, resulted in hung juries.
-In 1994, he was tried by the state in a new trial which was based on new evidence.
-He was convicted of murder and sentenced to life in prison.
+Byron De La Beckwith Jr. (November 9, 1920 – January 21, 2001) was an American white supremacist and member of the Ku Klux Klan who murdered civil rights leader Medgar Evers on June 12, 1963, in Jackson, Mississippi.

+In 1964, he was tried twice on a murder charge in Mississippi.
+The all-white male juries each ended in hung juries, and De La Beckwith went free.
+In 1994, based on new evidence, he was tried again.
+He was convicted of murder and sentenced to life in prison, where he died in 2001 at the age of 80.

 Early life and career

-De La Beckwith was born in Colusa, California, the son of Byron De La Beckwith Sr., who was the town's postmaster and Susan Southworth Yerger.
-His father died of pneumonia when he was 5.
-One year later, he and his mother settled in Greenwood, Mississippi, to be near family.
-His mother died of lung cancer when he was 12 years old, leaving him orphaned.
+De La Beckwith was born in Sacramento, California, the only child of Byron De La Beckwith Sr., a postmaster for the town of Colusa, and Susan Southworth Yerger.
+His father died of pneumonia when he was 5 years old.
+One year later, he and his mother settled in Greenwood, Mississippi, to be near her family.
+His mother died of lung cancer when De La Beckwith was 12 years old, leaving him orphaned.
 He was raised by his maternal uncle William Greene Yerger and his wife.
-He was related by marriage to the socialist author Upton Sinclair, and attended the prestigious southern prep school in Bell Buckle, Tennessee called The Webb School.
+They supported De La Beckwith in his educational studies, including one year at The Webb School.

+Military service

-In January 1942, De La Beckwith enlisted in the U.S. Marine Corps, serving as a machine gunner in the Pacific theater of World War II.
+In January 1942, soon after the United States entered World War II, De La Beckwith enlisted in the U.S. Marine Corps.
+He served as a machine gunner in the Pacific theater.
 He fought in the Battle of Guadalcanal and was shot in the waist during the Battle of Tarawa.
 He was honorably discharged in August 1945.

-After serving in the Marine Corps, De La Beckwith moved to Providence, Rhode Island, where he married Mary Louise Williams.
+After his return to the United States, De La Beckwith moved to Providence, Rhode Island, where he married Mary Louise Williams.
 The couple relocated to Mississippi, where they settled in his hometown of Greenwood.
 They had a son together, Delay De La Beckwith.
-De La Beckwith and Williams divorced, and he later married Thelma Lindsay Neff.
+De La Beckwith and Williams divorced.
+He later married Thelma Lindsay Neff in 1983.

+Career

 De La Beckwith worked as a salesman for most of his life, selling tobacco, fertilizer, wood stoves, and other goods.
 In 1954, following the United States Supreme Court ruling in Brown v.
-Board of Education that segregated public schools were unconstitutional, he joined his local White Citizens' Council, and was also a member of the Ku Klux Klan.
+Board of Education that segregated public schools were unconstitutional, he joined his local White Citizens' Council, which opposed desegregation of schools and businesses.
+In many areas they threatened and intimidated African Americans working for civil rights, including by economic means.
+He also became a member of the Ku Klux Klan, another white supremacist organization.